bchhabra2490/code-converter-cli/README.md

 ## Acknowledgements

-- [Zoekt](https://github.com/sourcegraph/zoekt) for code search capabilities
+- [OpenAI](https://openai.com/) for providing the GPT-4o model used for code translation
+- [sashabaranov/go-openai](https://github.com/sashabaranov/go-openai) for the Go client library